Natural Environment

 20 AirNow

-For the five-year period ending in 2020, Colorado Springs averaged four unhealthy days per year, which ranked 2nd of 6 peer communities for fewest unhealthy days.
+For the five-year period ending in 2021, Colorado Springs averaged nine unhealthy days per year, which ranked 2nd of 6 peer communities for fewest unhealthy days.

 22 AirNow